Omicron may sideline two leading drugs against COVID-19

 Scientists around the world are racing to understand omicron, including whether it causes more or less severe disease and how easily it evades protection from prior infection, vaccination, and antibody drugs.

-“We’re certainly going to see hospitalizations rise,” Cutrell said.
+“We’re certainly going to see hospitalizations rise,” said Dr. James Cutrell of the University of Texas Southwestern Medical Center.
 “If we have a lack of antibodies that’s certainly going to contribute to that many more patients needing to be in the hospital.”